hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803677v1-fairlangproc-a-python-package-for-fairness-in-nlp.md

 ---
 layout: default
-title: FairLangProc: A Python package for fairness in NLP
+title: "FairLangProc: A Python package for fairness in NLP"
 ---

 # FairLangProc: A Python package for fairness in NLP